PetrosZark/CarRentalApp-Java_Backend/README.md

 - Car management (CRUD operations)
 - User registration and authentication
 - Photo upload and attachment to cars
-- Brand, car and city model management
+- Brand, model, car, city and user model management
 - Pagination and sorting for car listings
 - Validation and exception handling
+- Super Admins have enhanced permissions to:
+  - Manage brands, car models and cities
+  - Toggle user status
+  - Change user roles

 ## 🛠️ Technologies Used
 - **Java 17**